 If you're researching renovators in the fall, there's a great annual opportunity to both see their work and ask them questions.
 Every October, several of Ottawa's top renovators, who are all RenoMark members, take part in a house tour showcasing some of their recent renovation projects.
-Get details here.
+Get details at renotour.ca.